roy-jingyang/roy-jingyang.github.io/_pages/research.md

 We are also developing a Python-based open source library that implements this framework and relevant methods.
-Keep an eye on us if you find this topic interesting --- the party has started :partying_face:!
+Keep an eye on us if you find this topic interesting --- the party has started 🥳!

 <!--
 <nav>